Botanical FAQ

 There are two primary types of cultivars in the nursery trade

-Not all plants in cultivation have cultivars.
+Not all plants in cultivation have cultivar epithets (names).
 For example, many plants such chives (Allium schoenoprasum) and butterfly weed (Asclepias tuberosa) are often seed-grown and genetic variances between plants are mostly negligible in terms of their overall use, be it culinary or ornamental.
 That's not to say that there can't be cultivars of chives or butterfly weed if certain desirable traits (e.g. a white-flowered chive) are found among them.
 Just about any species of cultivated plant could, theoretically, have a cultivar.

 How are plant cultivars listed?